Ultimate Guide to Understanding Motorcycle License Requirements

 Once you complete the training course, all you’re left with is applying to your local DMV and fulfilling their requirements, which may vary from state to state.
 Most states require you to bring a copy of your birth certificate if you really think you deserve a learner’s permit as a valid class license to ride a motorcycle.

 Warning – Registration Type: Don’t overlook registration issues.
-To register a dirt bike, or other off road vehicle, the process will be different.
+The process will differ from registering a dirt bike or other off-road vehicle.
 And you can’t ride many dirt bikes on public roads.

-Military Considerations: Each state will be different. for example, in New York State, servicemembers can utilize the MSF Basic Rider Course (BRC) and receive a road test waiver and obtain a motorcycle driver license.
+Military Considerations: Each state will be different.
+For example, in New York State, servicemembers can utilize the MSF Basic Rider Course (BRC), receive a road test waiver, and obtain a motorcycle driver license.
 (Source: website of the New York State Motorcycle Safety Program, 1-518-384-0045, Translation Services.)

 Typically, you will have to pass a written exam before giving a road skills test (you may need to schedule the road test).
 In addition, you need to fill out the necessary forms, provide the required documents, and pay the license fee.

 The written test is mandatory in most states; you could be exempt.
 Many state DMVs waive the riding test if you have completed your rider training course or motorcycle course.
 However, if you’re in Kentucky, the state does not offer any exemptions to get a riding permit.

 The written test contains questions dealing with basic motorcycle terminology, safe riding techniques, and basic riding laws.

 Each state is different, so you may be able to take the written portion online or at the local DMV.
 Before you begin your test, take some time to study the state resources and ask for help from licensed riders by inquiring with a local riding club or M/C. You can also visit their websites as well as any local DMV information online.